Hōkai Nuku | Ara Tūhono

 The Pūhoi to Warkworth project will extend the four-lane Northern Motorway (SH1) from the Johnstone’s Hill tunnels to just north of Warkworth.
 Building a safer, more reliable State Highway connection for motorists, freight and tourism will encourage economic growth and support expected population growth.

-Warkworth to Wellsford
+Warkworth to Te Hana

 VIRTUAL FLY-OVER ANIMATION